Geometric convergence bounds for Markov chains in Wasserstein distance based on generalized drift and contraction conditions: Comparison of and Durmus and Moulines's Geometric Rate Bound

 By $(C2)$, condition $(A2)$ holds with $\gamma = \gamma'$, $K = 1$, and~$C$ given above.
-Since $K = 1$, $(A3)$ also holds, and Corollary~\ref{cor:geometric} states that the chain's $\psi$-induced Wasserstein distance to its unique stationary distribution decreases at a geometric rate of (at most)
+Since $K=1$, $(A3)$ holds.
+Corollary~\ref{cor:geometric}, along with Remark~\ref{rem:stationary}, states that the chain's $\varrho$-induced Wasserstein distance to its unique stationary distribution decreases at a geometric rate of (at most)

 where

 Note that

 Now set